Trump World Tower: Occupants

-The World Bar, a two-story bar and cocktail lounge, is located in the building.
-It is a popular spot among UN diplomats who work nearby.
+The World Bar, a two-story bar and cocktail lounge, was located in the building.
+It was a popular spot among UN diplomats who worked nearby.
+The bar has since closed.

 In popular culture

 The building and some of its condominium units have previously been featured on NBC's The Apprentice, which featured Trump.
 It has also appeared on the NBC syndicated television show Extra Season 13 - Ep.
 193. The building also featured heavily in the 2007 film Before the Devil Knows You're Dead.

 The main character of Don Delillo's 2003 novel Cosmopolis holds residence in the top three floors of a building that, while unnamed, is described as the tallest residential tower in New York and located at First Avenue in Midtown Manhattan.